-Disclosure of disciplinary records is permitted in the following circumstances.
+Disclosure of disciplinary records is permitted in any of the following circumstances.

 b.
-Where disclosure is necessary to pursue the investigation or proceedings hereunder, in which case the person to whom disclosure is made shall be bound by these provisions; or
+Where disclosure is necessary to pursue the investigation or proceedings hereunder, in which case the person to whom disclosure is made shall be bound by these provisions.

 c.
-Where disclosure is necessary to avoid a clear danger to public safety or health or to prevent the imminent commission of a crime; or
+Where disclosure is necessary to avoid a clear danger to public safety or health or to prevent the imminent commission of a crime.

 5.2.3.
 Breach of Confidentiality

 Breach of confidentiality, including by parties to a disciplinary action, may subject those responsible to disciplinary action as the result of allegations made by the aggrieved person or the Institute.

 5.2.4.
 Dismissal of Allegations or Formal Charges for Breach

 In the event of a breach of confidentiality of such seriousness that it might prejudice the respondent’s right to a fair adjudication despite any reasonable remedial action, the allegations or formal charges shall be dismissed by the Ethics Committee Chairman if the case is not yet in adjudication, by the adjudicator or the chairman of the adjudicatory board if the case is in adjudication, or by the Executive Committee if the case is on appeal.

 5.2.5.
 Ex Parte Communications